What is API Testing?

 - Once the installation is done, the API Function should be called to check whether that API is working.

 An output of API could be

 - Status (say Pass or Fail)

-There is an API function which should add two integer numbers.
+Example: There is an API function that should add two integer numbers.

 Long add(int a, int b)

 The numbers have to be given as input parameters.
-Output should be summation of two integer numbers.
-This output needs to be verified with expected outcome.
+The output should be a summation of two integer numbers.
+This output needs to be verified with an expected outcome.

 Calling needs to be done such as

 Exceptions have to be handled if the number is exceeding the integer limit.